ashleyvsch/ashleyvsch.github.io/_pages/research.md

 A key finding of my work shows that mothers with birth defects had an increase in variable co-occurrence across layers, supporting the multifactorial nature of birth defects.
 Additionally, by applying feature selection techniques, I have demonstrated that environmental exposures are critical predictors of adverse birth outcomes.
 {: .text-justify}

 This research highlights the power of computational approaches to enhance our understanding of maternal-fetal health and improve risk assessment models for birth defects.
+The finding of this work have currently been submitted for publication.
 {: .text-justify}

 ## Network Analysis & Machine Learning for Zebrafish Transcriptomics